SC-ProjectDev/Encryption/README.md

 ## 🧵 Authored by

-Captain Cubit & the Trashcan GPT
+Captain Cubit & the Trashcan

 > Combo Chaos – because encryption should be safe, stupid, and sometimes spiritually hilarious.